sharmikthakar/accordMenu/readme.txt

 * Intelligently detects list heirarchy and adapts to any ordered or unordered list.
 * Cross-browser compatible (Chrome, Opera, Safari, Firefox 3.6+, IE7+).
-* 3 CSS styles added for out of the box use.
 * Manage Selected heirarchy links for upto 3 levels by adding custom classes to root link, parent link and selected link.
 * Control over closing/opening behavior of accordians children, siblings and parents.
 * Slide or Hide your content with animation